 In our family travels, we have found a few New England ski areas where time travels at a slower, gentler rate.
 It’s refreshing to pull up to a ski area without valet parking or shuttle buses from parking lot E. Imagine, no rows of ATM-style ticket kiosks, no lesson assembly lines, or Disney-style lift corrals with electronic ticket checks.

-Here are a few ski resorts that hearken back to a simpler time when skiing was a hardy sport with a human touch, and base lodges were a place to fraternize by a stone fireplace (not check your facebook).
-See our Top New England Ski Towns for Family Vacation as well.
+These ski resorts that hearken back to a simpler time when skiing was a hardy sport with a human touch, and base lodges were a place to fraternize by a stone fireplace (not check your facebook).
+See our Top New England Ski Towns for Family Vacation.

-Saddleback (currently closed and awaiting new investment and ownership) takes you back in Saddleback Mainetime.
-Our winter weekend in this neck of Maine woods was such a treat from our usual high speed laps on groomed wide boulevards.
+Saddleback (opening soon under new ownership) takes you back in time.
 Arriving at Saddleback, you park a snowball’s toss from the slopes and walk to a welcoming post and beam base lodge (which is actually new but has a classic homey atmosphere).
 Ticket prices were a flashback at $49 a day, every day.

 Bolton Valley and Burke Mountain come to mind.
 Both offer substantial ski terrain, 1,700’ and 2,011’ vertical respectively served by quad chairlifts, with ski in/ ski out lodging or quaint local inns.
 So while these ski areas aren’t entirely “retro” like Mad River and Magic, they are less-visited than Vermont’s major ski resorts.
 Bolton has 71 trails, many with extraordinary views of Lake Champlain and New York ’s Adirondacks beyond.
 Burke’s setting in the Northeast Kingdom is spectacular, and Burke Academy’s history of producing 45 Olympians on these slopes is equally impressive.